Tabintel/permit-cli/README.md

 - [OpenAPI -x Extensions for Policy Configuration](#openapi--x-permit-extensions-for-policy-configuration)

   - [`permit env apply openapi`](#permit-env-apply-openapi) - Create a full policy schema in Permit by reading an OpenAPI spec file and using `-x-permit` extensions, enabling the use of OpenAPI schema as a source of authorization policy configuration.
+  - [`permit env apply trino`](#permit-env-apply-trino) - Create a full policy schema in Permit by introspecting a Trino cluster's database schema, including catalogs, schemas, tables, and columns.

 ### [Custom Rego (OPA) and GitOps](#custom-rego-opa-and-gitops-1)